 We are frequent Disney World visitors.
 I’ve been asked many times for advice for traveling to Walt Disney World, by friends and family.
 After many, many requests, I’m posting all of my best Disney World Tips & Tricks.

 I believe in simple travel tips, and this post contains just that.
-Simple travel tips and trick to make your visit to Disney World just a little bit better.
+Simple travel tips and tricks to make your visit to Disney World just a little bit better.
 ENJOY!

 I know that the internet is FULL of all kinds of Disney World tips, tricks, and advice.
 Most of it is really good advice and some of it is terrible.
 Because of all of this advice, I’ve contemplated writing this post for about 3 years now, I just wasn’t sure about it.